mhoeger/functions-docker-sample/README.md

 You can deploy your Azure Function in one of the following ways:
  - Deploy using the Visual Studio Code [Azure Functions extension](https://code.visualstudio.com/tutorials/functions-extension/getting-started)
  - Link to your GitHub repository and set up a [continuous deployment](https://docs.microsoft.com/azure/azure-functions/functions-continuous-deployment) from that repo
- - Deploy with other methods like [run from package]https://docs.microsoft.com/azure/azure-functions/run-functions-from-deployment-package
+ - Deploy with other methods like [run from package](https://docs.microsoft.com/azure/azure-functions/run-functions-from-deployment-package)
- - Set up a contiuous

 ## Do more!
  - Try different trigger types and explore input/output bindings using [extensions](https://docs.microsoft.com/azure/azure-functions/functions-triggers-bindings) to integrate with other Azure services